High Powered Representation & Personalized Service

 - Your Criminal Record: When deciding your punishment, the court does take your criminal history into account.
 If this is your first offense, the judge may be a little more lenient on you.
 However, if this is a subsequent offense for the same crime or for different crimes, judges may not think you have learned from your mistakes and order a harsher sentence.

 - The Prosecutor/Judge on your case: Every prosecutor and judge is different, and some are more willing to go easy than others.
-That is one of the reasons it is important to hire someone familiar with the area, so they know what judges like or how to work with the prosecutors.
+That is one of the reasons it is important to hire a Georgia Criminal Lawyer familiar with the area, so they know what judges like or how to work with the prosecutors.

 What are the Steps in a Criminal Case?
 What Should I Expect?

-Many people do not know what to expect when they get arrested and have many questions about their criminal charge and especially how a Lawyer is supposed to help them.
+Many people do not know what to expect when they get arrested and have many questions about their criminal charge and especially how a Georgia Criminal Defense Lawyer is supposed to help them.

 When the charge is for a crime considered a misdemeanor, the prosecutor will file an information, which is the official charging document describing the crime the state alleges that you committed.